innolitics/rdm/README.md

 Compile the release markdown documents by running `make`.

-The PDF versions are generated for submission to regulatory bodies or for upload to other quality management systems.
+The PDF versions are generated for submission to regulatory bodies or for upload to other document control systems.

 Compile the release PDF documents by running `make pdfs`.